FarhadG/javascript-summons/README.md

     // code your magic here
   };
 ```
-Solve the exercise and summon the test by running the following command in your terminal:
+Solve the exercise and summon the test by running the following command:

 ```
   $ mocha filenameSpec.js